-Claim: A serviceman in uniform was refused service at a popular bar or restaurant because the establishment's owners didn't support the war in Iraq.
+Claim: A serviceman in uniform was refused service at a convenience store or restaurant because the establishment’s owners didn’t support the war in Iraq.

 Origins: The preceding tale began circulating on the Internet in March 2003, but it is only one expression of a rumor that has appeared in other towns, where it is also told as a true, local, and recent occurrence.

 late March 2003, Duluth, Minnesota was a site of another blossoming of the “serviceman refused service” legend, one that became so widespread that it was reported as true on WDIO, a local television station.
 (WDIO retracted the story the next night.)
 The Duluth News Tribune was innundated by the tale as folks called and wrote to ask about a particular Canal Park restaurant they’d heard had turned away a

 Jim Heffernan, a writer for the Duluth News Tribune, asked readers who could prove any of the incidents being described had actually taken place to contact him, put him in touch with the serviceman who had been turned away, or at least give him the serviceman’s name.
 A week later he penned a followup article stating no one had come forward.

 As for the Hilton Head, South Carolina, version of the legend, we spoke to the manager of the Wild Wing Cafe about the rumor.
 He said the story was “a complete lie” and that “we support our troops 100%”, adding that they’d “had a group of

 When this rumor first began last week we talked to our staff and found that there was an incident in the past week or so where a handful of Marines, male and female (not in uniform) came to our door after Over the years Wild Wing Cafe has been proud to be supportive of the community.
 We have sponsored your teams and schools, your kids and their organizations.
 Now we are asking for your support.
 When someone tells you that Wild Wing Cafe won’t serve the military as a protest to this war, tell them in no uncertain terms, that is a lie.